-Let’s face it; our bookshelves are full of authors from the same countries.
-Don’t you think this a bit boring as well?
-If you had the chance, would you visit the same land over and over again?
+Let’s face it; our bookshelves are full of authors from the same countries thus they are boring.
+Don’t you think?
+After all, if you had the chance, would you visit the same land over and over again?
 I hope not!
 Wouldn’t it be exciting to see somewhere else?
 Experiencing a culture for the first time is like nothing else.
 So why not read the whole world?
-Doesn’t it sound exciting?
+Given these points, doesn’t it sound exciting?

 “Books are the plane, and the train, and the road.
 They are the destination and the journey.
 They are home.”Anna Quindlen, How Reading Changed My Life